 The lack of standardization within the industry can make this question difficult to answer without going into specifics.

 The main differences between LTL and TL shipments are the amount of space they take up in a trailer and how they are transported.

-LTL freight is larger than package but does not fill an entire trailer.
+LTL freight is larger than the package but does not fill an entire trailer.
 Basically, several small shipments are combined to fill a full 28ft trailer.
-Rates are based on space used, weight, freight class, accessories and origin and arrival location – and rates are often pre-set.
+Rates are based on space used, weight, freight class, accessories, and origin and arrival location – and rates are often pre-set.

 Parcel shipments are small, light, individually wrapped and labeled, and typically weigh 75 pounds or less.
 However, most package carriers allow shipments up to 150 pounds and 165 inches in length + girth.
 Freight, on the other hand, is any shipment that weighs more than 150 pounds and is normally boxed, palletized, or crated.